Clara Bow – The 1920s Icon Who Became The First It Girl

-Born of a non-charmingly mad prostitute mother who dressed her in rags and kept trying to murder her, Clara Bow survived to become the world’s first It Girl.
+Born of a mother who tried on multiple occasions to murder her, Clara Bow survived to become the world’s first It Girl.
 Clara Bow, we salute you.

 Dear Clara Bow,

 Your life reads like a really shoddily plotted romance novel.
 You were bullied for wearing rags.
 Your mentally-ill prostitute mother only became pregnant with you as part of a suicide attempt and once you became an actress she was taken to a sanitarium for holding knives to your throat while you slept.
 However, your beauty and tenacity meant that the whole world knew your name – and, perhaps even more importantly, you drew the attention of the fabled Mrs. Dorothy Parker, who complimented your breasts.

 Well done for living such a big life, Clara, dear!

 “We had individuality.
 We did as we pleased.
 We stayed up late.
 We dressed the way we wanted.
 I used to whiz down Sunset Boulevard in my open Kissel, with several red chow dogs to match my hair.
 Today, they’re sensible and end up with better health.
 But we had more fun.”

 Making passionate love to Bela Lugosi, John Wayne and a host of others in the public eye as Hollywood’s first It Girl.

 Clara Bow Least known for: